Azure Dedicated Hosts

 - Use the ScaleSetVM orchestration mode

 Maintenance Control provides customers with an option to skip regular platform updates scheduled on their dedicated hosts, then apply it at the time of their choice within a 35-day rolling window.
 Within the maintenance window, you can apply maintenance directly at the host level, in any order.
-Once the maintenance window is over, Microsoft will move forward and apply the pending maintenance to the hosts in an order which may not follow the user defined fault domains.
+Once the maintenance window is over, Microsoft will move forward and apply the pending maintenance to the hosts in an order that may not follow the user defined fault domains.

 For more information, see Managing platform updates with Maintenance Control.

 Once a dedicated host is provisioned, Azure assigns it to physical server.
-This guarantees the availability of the capacity when you need to provision your VM.
+Doing so guarantees the availability of the capacity when you need to provision your VM.
 Azure uses the entire capacity in the region (or zone) to pick a physical server for your host.
 It also means that customers can expect to be able to grow their dedicated host footprint without the concern of running out of space in the cluster.

 There are two types of quota that are consumed when you deploy a dedicated host.